FBicsharp/BracketsGym/README.md

 ### FONTEND:
 Web page is  builded with blazor web assembly with NET 6.0 and could be installed as PWA (progressive web application), the site running as docker container ,in this way we have the same code languages for the frontend and backend, and I chose last LTS support version of NET for have the best performance and security. with his framework we reduced the http traffic as installed the pwa application directly on browser so for the next time we have less data to transfer on client.

 ### BACKEND:
 The api is implemented with NET 6.0 and running as docker container, the api multiple endpoint that accept a post request with a json body for the strings.
-I assume that the site and api will be available only on the same domain, so i do not implement any cors policy, but if the site and api will be on different domain we need to implement a cors policy for allow the site to call the api.
+I suppose this endpoind,one per function:
+- /cleanbrackets
+	- accept a list of string and return a list of string
+- /cleanpairs-en
+	- accept a list of string and return a list of string
+- /topdf
+	- accept a list of string and return a file content

-I assume that the api will be available only on https protocol, so i do implement a http redirection to https only for the api, but if the api will be available on http protocol we need to remove this redirection.
+I assume that for this purpose structure will be available on http protocol, but if the api will be available on https protocol we need to configure it.

 # HOW TO RUN